 There are now a number of reports and peer-reviewed publications on the recovery of peatlands after restoration management has been completed.
-As a follow on for the Upland Evidence reviews (201390) Natural England commissioned a series of reports to look at Blanket Bog recovery.
+As a follow on for the Upland Evidence reviews (201385) Natural England commissioned a series of reports to look at Blanket Bog recovery.
 These included collating information and data that were already being used by Peatland Recovery Partnerships across England.
 It is worth noting that the findings are particular to the very degraded blanket bog of the Pennines, England, and may therefore not be applicable to the recovery processes on less degraded blanket bog in e.g. parts of Scotland and Northern Ireland.
 The initial report was through a commission to Penny Anderson Associates (2014)24 to review the evidence on the efficacy and timelines of interventions to move blanket bog towards favourable condition.
-This identified the following factors as the most frequent reasons for failure to meet Favourable condition on blanket bog sites: Inappropriate grazing; Managed burning; Drainage & dominance of vascular plant species (e.g.
+This identified the following factors as the most frequent reasons for failure to meet Favourable condition on blanket bog sites: Inappropriate grazing; Managed burning; Drainage & dominance of vascular plant species (e.g. Molinia and Calluna).
+Other factors less frequently reported were peat surface damage, wildfire/unmanaged burning, and invasive/non-native species.
+They did exclude a number of topics deemed to be to problematic in terms of evidence of success as a management intervention and evidence available to make recommendations.
+These comprise wild grazers, wild fires, peat pipes, bracken management, tree/scrub invasion, invasive non-native species.